 Latency – Quantifying the lag

-Both our download and latency speed tests are run on content delivery networks (CDN) that host the most popular internet destinations (not on dedicated testing servers where requests might follow a different route to normal traffic or indeed be prioritized in a way that isn’t representative), helping us to accurately understand typical user experience.
+Both our download, upload and latency speed tests are run on content delivery networks (CDN) that host the most popular internet destinations (not on dedicated testing servers where requests might follow a different route to normal traffic or indeed be prioritized in a way that isn’t representative), helping us to accurately understand typical user experience.

 Time on Wifi